nice-digital/nice-design-system/README.md

 ## Accessibility

-Experience has been built with accessibility in mind and is built to conform to WCAG 2.0 AA.
+NICE Design System has been built with accessibility in mind and is built to conform to WCAG 2.0 AA.

-If you are building an application with Experience, please keep the same level of conformance.

-See https://www.nice.org.uk/accessibility for more information.
+See https://www.nice.org.uk/accessibility for more information on NICE's policy.

 ## Project structure